jonathanprozzi/learn-pwa-mvp-v1/src/lessons/google-calendar-sharing-and-responding-to-events.mdx.md

 ---
-title: "Google Calendar: Sharing and Responding to Events"
+title: 'Google Calendar: Sharing and Responding to Events'
+slug: 'slug-6'
-date: "2020-05-07"
+date: '2020-05-07'
 ---

 ## Objectives and Overview